-Application Logging with Kabanero on Red Hat OpenShift Container Platform 4.2 with Elasticsearch, Fluentd, and Kibana
+Application Logging on Red Hat OpenShift Container Platform (RHOCP) 4.3 with Elasticsearch, Fluentd, and Kibana

 Pod processes running in Kubernetes frequently produce logs.
 To effectively manage this log data and ensure no loss of log data occurs when a pod terminates, a log aggregation tool should be deployed on the Kubernetes cluster.
 Log aggregation tools help users persist, search, and visualize the log data that is gathered from the pods across the cluster.
 Log aggregation tools in the market today include: EFK, LogDNA, Splunk, Datadog, IBM Operations Analytics, etc. When considering log aggregation tools, enterprises will make choices that are inclusive of their journey to cloud, both new cloud native applications running in Kubernetes and their existing traditional IT choices.

 One choice for application logging with log aggregation, based on open source, is EFK (Elasticsearch, Fluentd, and Kibana).
-This guide describes the process of deploying EFK using the Elasticsearch Operator and the Cluster Logging Operator in RHOCP.
+This guide describes the process of deploying EFK using the Elasticsearch Operator and the Cluster Logging Operator.
 Use this preconfigured EFK stack to aggregate all container logs.
-After a successful installation, the EFK pods should reside inside the openshift-logging namespace of the RHOCP cluster.
+After a successful installation, the EFK pods should reside inside the openshift-logging namespace of the cluster.

 Install cluster logging